DaiseyCode/lmwrapper/README.md

 #### Caveats / Implementation needs
 This feature is still somewhat experimental.
-It likely works in typical usecases, but recovery from failures (like invalid prompts or errors on OpenAI's end) might not be ideally managed.
-There are few known things to sort out / TODOs:
+It likely works in typical usecases, but there are few known things to sort out / TODOs:

 - [X] Retry batch API connection errors